fetchrobotics/docs/source/mechanism_terminology.rst

 drive wheels that are included in the robot in multiple locations, a short prefix is used to indicate which location is referred.

-TODO include image of fetch and freight naming scheme
+..
+TODO:: include image of fetch and freight naming scheme